Paul R. Knoll, MS

 So, forming a scientific not for profit is the next step after that.

-Do you have a full complement of board members for the NFP?
+Do you have a full complement of board members for the nonprofit?

 So far we have a Biochemistry professor and an accountant on our nonprofit board.
 Michigan requires a minimum of three board members to operate.